Introduction

 • Environment management - Create and manage environments (dev, staging, production) consistently.

-• Deployment automation - Automate the process of moving code from repository to production.
+• Deployment automation - Automate the process of moving code from the repository to production.

 • Configuration management - Manage environment-specific configuration separately from code.